 Residence accommodation is comfortable and attractive.
 Most of the older houses, some designed by Baker and Kendall, the original architects of Rhodes, have been restored externally and the interiors modernised.
 Generally, students have their own rooms.
-Of the 3829 residence rooms on campus, 110 are double rooms (3%).
+We have 3829 single residence rooms on campus due to Covid-19 regulations.
 First year students are allocated to these rooms using a lottery system.
 Early application for residence accommodation is essential, and ensures a wider choice of residence.
 For details of residence fees see the Fees and Charges section.

 The fifty-five residences or 'houses' are grouped in fourteen halls, all with their own dining-halls, and all within easy walking distance of lectures and town.
-There are three women's halls, one men's hall and 10 halls accommodating men and women in separate houses, as well as a separate Postgraduate Village (which is self-catering).
+There are three women's halls, one men's hall and 10 halls accommodating men and women in separate houses, as well as a separate Postgraduate Village, which offers a choice between self-catering, and full board.

 Each hall governs its own internal affairs to a large extent.
 However, certain rules apply to all students in residence (see the Student Disciplinary Code).
-It is important to note that a student living in a University residence may at any time be required to leave that residence if the Director of Student Affairs in consultation with the Hall Warden concerned, is satisfied that this is in the best interest of the residence or of the student concerned.
+It is important to note that a student living in a University residence may at any time be required to leave that residence if the Director of Student Affairs, in consultation with the Hall Warden concerned, is satisfied that this is in the best interest of the residence or of the student concerned.
 Subject to conditions laid down from time to time by the Director of Student Affairs, Hall Wardens have the right to decide which returning or Oppidan students (who have previously lived in a Rhodes residence) they will admit to their respective halls, and may refuse to admit or readmit a student if they consider this advisable.
 Should a Hall Warden decide not to admit a student into residence he/she would need to substantiate his/her decision in writing to the Director of Student Affairs.
-The final decision, with regard to admitting a student into residence shall always be vested with the Vice Chancellor.
+The final decision, with regard to admitting a student into residence shall always be vested with the Vice Chancellor